Quickstart

 4. Prepare your Create resource group request.

-2. Click Send request.
+2. In the request panel, click Send request.
 If successful, the response returns a resource group ID.
-Pass this ID when you make a Create network request.
+Copy the ID and use it later when you make a Create network request.

 6. Prepare your Create network request.